Guided Tour of the Pathway Logic model of Mycobacterial Mycolic Acid Biosynthesis

 Pathway logic mycolic acid system model view

 In Pathway Logic, we have curated the Mycolic acid biosynthesis pathway using the Maude system , a system based on rewriting logic.
 Here, the mycolic acid biosynthesis can be viewed for each single step starting from acetyl-CoA till the end product, mycolate.
 The model gives the reactions in terms of rules and the participants in forms of occurrences.
 Participants are either metabolites or enzymes that catalyze the reaction from one metabolite to the next with an increase in carbon numbers and structural complexities.
 Detail information on the enzymes and metabolites can be explored and the PubMed references for any reaction can be navigated.
 Moreover, the pathway can be queried and in silico experiments can be performed using the execution, search and model-checking tools of the Maude system.
 In silico experiments include - finding shorter biosynthesis or sub-pathways of choice; studying perturbations of the pathway either by gene knock outs (single and multiple) or mimicking metabolite-inhibition; comparing two related sub-pathways.
 In addition, pathways leading from different initial conditions can be generated automatically from collections of network elements to make dishes of your choice.
-Thus the purpose of the mycolic acid Pathway Logic model is to:- assist in hypothesis making

 - help biologists to keep track of published experimental results